Pathology - Hematopathology Fellowship

 The Hematopathology program at the MGH seeks to train individuals who will become leaders in the field of hematopathology.
 Leadership can involve generation of new knowledge in the form of basic or clinical research, dissemination of knowledge through teaching of medical students, trainees, or practitioners of either pathology or clinical medicine, and the provision of high-quality, state-of-the-art patient care.
 The philosophy of post-graduate Pathology training in our department is based on the premise that trainees learn best by being exposed to a wide variety and large volume of clinical material and by having a level of responsibility appropriate to their level of experience.
-An appropriate service workload and level of responsibility must stretch the trainee’s capabilities in order to strengthen them, but should not overload them.

 Training in both the Anatomic and Clinical Laboratories involves consistent exposure to and responsibility for clinical specimens, with supervision and backup from faculty.
 The trainee’s involvement with challenging consultation cases from pathologists around the world gives him/her insight into some of the most difficult issues in hematopathology diagnosis as well as the role academic institutions play in making their expertise available to other institutions within the health care delivery system.
 Communication with clinical colleagues in the course of patient care is an important part of this experience.
 Fellows are given enough responsibility to test their knowledge and decision-making capacities.
 Every case and every decision is reviewed by a senior pathologist, who corrects and gives feedback on the fellow’s judgments and performance.
 In this way, the interests of patient care are served and the fellow's communication skills and overall professional development are monitored.